johnyo/geiger/README.md

 /GeigerCounter
 * The Eagle PCB project

-/FabricationOutput
-* This holds the fabrication output script for the 2 layer board (from SparkFun)

 /Library
 * Any components that are not found in the Eagle or SparkFun default libraries, I have made myself and they are here.

+/GeigerCounter/FabricationOutput
+* This holds the fabrication output script.
+Based on SparkFun's script.
+It also holds the zip file Gerber files that were sent out for fabrication.